North American Construction Group (NYSE:NOA) Trading Up 2.6%

-Shares of North American Construction Group Ltd. (NYSE:NOA – Get Free Report) (TSE:NOA) were up 2.6% during mid-day trading on Tuesday .
+North American Construction Group Ltd. (NYSE:NOA – Get Free Report) (TSE:NOA) shares shot up 2.6% on Tuesday .
 The company traded as high as $23.11 and last traded at $23.11.
-Approximately 9,849 shares traded hands during trading, a decline of 85% from the average daily volume of 64,812 shares.
+9,849 shares traded hands during mid-day trading, a decline of 85% from the average session volume of 64,812 shares.
 The stock had previously closed at $22.53.

-Separately, StockNews.com upgraded shares of North American Construction Group from a “hold” rating to a “buy” rating in a research note on Monday, March 11th.
+Separately, StockNews.com upgraded shares of North American Construction Group from a “hold” rating to a “buy” rating in a report on Monday, March 11th.

 Check Out Our Latest Analysis on NOA